IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 .. _types-of-api-users:

-Types of Dataverse software API Users
+Types of Dataverse Software API Users
 -------------------------------------

 This guide is intended to serve multiple audiences but pointers various sections of the guide are provided below based on the type of API user you are.